SIMPLE IRA Plan Fix-It Guide – You used the wrong compensation definition to calculate deferrals and contributions to participants’ SIMPLE IRAs

 - Employer contributions: Under the terms of the plan, Susan was also entitled to receive an employer contribution equal to 2% of compensation.
 To replace the missed employer contribution on Susan’s $1,000 overtime income, the required corrective employer contribution is 2% times $1,000, or $20.
 The corrective contribution must also be adjusted for earnings.

-The total corrective employer contribution is $45 ($25 missed deferral opportunity plus $20 employer contribution) adjusted for earnings through the date of correction.
+The total corrective employer contribution is $45 ($25 missed deferral opportunity plus $20 employer contribution) and must be adjusted for earnings through the date of correction.

 The example illustrates an operational problem because the employer failed to follow the terms of the SIMPLE IRA plan document in determining participant compensation.
 If the other eligibility requirements of SCP are satisfied, the employer might be able to use SCP to correct the mistake.
 The employer would have to determine whether:

-- Appropriate practices and procedures were originally in place to facilitate compliance with requirements regarding the determination of participant compensation.
+- Appropriate practices and procedures were originally in place to facilitate compliance with requirements for determining of participant compensation.